 Advocacy Report Card provides updates and statuses for all active resolutions

-Section 1 of the Advocacy Report Card includes the Government of Alberta’s responses to resolutions endorsed at the spring 2018 convention.
+Section 1 of the Advocacy Report Card includes the Government of Alberta’s responses to resolutions endorsed at the 2019 Spring Convention.
 Section 2 provides an update on all other active resolutions.
 Section 1 only reflects RMA’s reaction to the initial response received from the Government of Alberta, as further advocacy efforts on all resolutions are in progress.

 The RMA Resolutions Database

 has been updated to reflect the status changes and developments included in the Fall 2019 Advocacy Report Card.

 As an advocacy organization, it is important to note that when a resolution has been assigned a status of “Accepted”, it is still reviewed for progress and updates during the bi-yearly Advocacy Report Card process.
 Following each review, the status may change depending on any developments that have occurred.
 Further, after resolutions expire, regardless of their status, RMA continues to reference them when related issues arise.

 Resolutions form an integral part of RMA’s advocacy efforts.
 RMA would like to acknowledge the work that the membership undertakes in drafting and debating resolutions that reflect issues of importance to rural municipalities.
 Endorsed resolutions provide direction for RMA and enable focused advocacy efforts.